List of Windows 7 (and Later) System Files to Customize Using Resource Hacker

 Start ORB images -> %windir%\Explorer.exe -> Bitmap -> 6801 - 6812

-For example in Windows XP, RUN dialog box resources were present in "%windir%\System32\Shell32.dll" file but in Windows 7, the resources are present in "%windir%\System32\en-US\Shell32.dll.mui" file.
+For example in Windows XP, RUN dialog box resources were present in "%windir%\System32\Shell32.dll" file but in Windows 7 and later, the resources are present in "%windir%\System32\en-US\Shell32.dll.mui" file.

 All these .MUI files are present in any of following 2 locations: